WWE News: Roman Reigns Wanted To Protect His Daughter From Those Who Talked Down His Leukemia Battle

 — Roman Reigns (@WWERomanReigns) March 11, 2019

-Reigns recently spoke with The Los Angeles Times where he talked about revealing his Leukemia diagnosis to the world.
+Reigns recently spoke with The Los Angeles Times where he talked about revealing his leukemia diagnosis to the world.
 Not only was he thinking about how this affected him, but he knew that having it out there in front of millions of people would also affect his family.

 When thinking of his wife, Reigns said that he’s been with her since college and she’s been with him this whole time.
 She knows the process and how it all works, but it’s his 11-year-old daughter who he was most concerned about as he knows how wrestling news sites and social media can be.